Beaver Creek vs Vail

 Although they’re often lumped together, Beaver Creek and Vail are very distinct, with their own histories, culture and feel, offerings, and amenities (although we do present both destinations together on our Vail Seasonal and Long-term rentals page).
 Before we get into the differences between the two, a quick run through history may help set the scene.

 The Vail Ski Resort dates back to 1962, preceding the actual incorporation of the town by four years.
 So it’s safe to say skiing isn’t just in the town’s roots -- it’s the complete foundation.
-Boasting some of the most skiable terrain in the country (it currently ranks third behind #1 Park City and #2 Big Sky) with 5,289 acres, Vail consistently ranks as one of the best places to ski in North America.
+Boasting some of the most skiable terrain in the country (as of the 2019-2020 ski season, it ranks third behind #1 Park City and #2 Big Sky) with 5,289 acres, Vail consistently ranks as one of the best places to ski in North America.

 Vail’s owners had been eyeing the valley that is now Beaver Creek for decades, hoping to develop it into its own ski resort, but it wasn’t until 1980 that this dream became a reality.
 Beaver Creek was developed and founded by the then-owner of Vail Resorts (at that time known as Vail Associates) and wasn't part of Vail's recent buying spree in the 1990s and 2000s.
 So, Beaver Creek was founded on the same principles as Vail but has been cultivating its own identity for nearly 40 years -- a huge factor in what drives its appeal.